 The ISWS Lure Coursing Program started in 2007 to allow Silken Windhounds to participate in and demonstrate abilities in lure coursing.
 The original ISWS lure coursing program rules were based on ASFA rules, with a few additional awards/titles offered to reward participation in this performance venue even in areas where official ISWS trials were not available.

 In December 2009, the American Sighthound Field Association (ASFA) accepted the Silken Windhound as a Limited status breed.
 In February 2012, Silken Windhounds were approved by the ASFA BoD as a Provisional breed, starting March 1, 2012.
-Starting on this date, Silken Windhounds are eligible to compete in regular stakes (Provisional Field Champion, Veteran and Open) and Best of Breed.
-Although no titles or certificates are awarded to Provisional breeds, points and placements are now recorded by ASFA toward titles that can be awarded at such time as we achieve full breed recognition.
+Starting on this date, Silken Windhounds were eligible to compete in regular stakes and Best of Breed.

-At ASFA's recommendation the ISWS continues to award titles for achievements and participation in the sport of lure coursing.
+The ISWS continues to award points and titles for achievements and participation in the sport of lure coursing in parts of the world where ASFA is not available.

-Top Dog of the year is awarded by ASFA while the Silken Windhound has Limited ASFA breed status, and the Top 20 Silken Windhounds of 2012 can be found here.
+Top Dog of the year is awarded by ASFA, and the current Top 20 Silken Windhounds can be found here.
 For years prior to and including 2009, ISWS maintains a listing of the Top 20 Silken Windhounds of the Year, since the Silken Windhound Top Dog listing with ASFA only started in December 2009.
 ISWS additionally offers Top Single Lure Courser of the Year award for those hounds who have consistently demonstrated enthusiasm and drive in the ASFA Singles stake.
 See ISWS Top Dog of the Year for these accomplishments.
 For a list of dogs who have earned ISWS titles, see ISWS Field Champions.

 Photo by Jim Wallace.